LuccaBBombo/Interactive-Frontend-Project/README.md

 * The project allows people that want to plan a trip to use a map where they can choose a destination and within the city chosen, to find certain key locations, making it a simple and easy way to help them plan their vacation.
 * The project has Youtube videos that show people who haven't decided where to go, the best travel destinations in various continents.
 * The project has a contact form that can be used by users to get in contact with the developer, to ask questions, report bugs or for companies looking to advertise their own websites within the WhereTo page.
+After pressing the send email button, an alert will appear on the window, telling the user if the form was sent successfully or not.

 ### Future features